TheSledgeHammer/GroovyModels/src/main/groovy/subproject/README.md

 ###Sub-Project Contents:
-The GroovyMC subproject is in very early development, it is seperate alternative approach to generating Models that can hopefully drop in to the current GroovyMC method.
+The GroovyModels subproject is in very early development, it is seperate alternative approach to generating Models that can hopefully drop in to the current GroovyMC method.
 It will use a GroovyObjectModel (.gom).
-Essentially a .xml or .json.
+Essentially a .json, .xml or .yaml.

 ### Apache License v2.0: